Reedo0910/ColorLift/docs/README_EN.md

    Due to budget constraints, ColorLift does not utilize code signing.
 According to Electron's official limitations, unsigned applications cannot provide automatic update services on macOS.
 Currently, ColorLift checks for updates in the background when the app starts, but users need to manually download and install the update files.
 You can also disable app updates in the settings and manually check for updates in the About window, or directly download the latest version from the [GitHub Release Page](https://github.com/Reedo0910/ColorLift/releases).

 5. **Rendering issues on Windows/macOS?**
-   Window rendering issues may occur during window resizing or theme switching.
-Restart the application to resolve the issue.
+   During the testing phase, it was observed that ColorLift might encounter window rendering issues on Windows or macOS.
+Specifically, when the system switches between dark and light themes, the window background may become transparent.
+Restarting the application can resolve this issue.

 6. **Color picking accuracy?**
    The color picker retrieves the color value of a single pixel from a screenshot.
 While accurate for most scenarios, slight deviations may occur in extreme cases.
 This deviation is negligible for descriptions but not suitable for professional color measurement.